All Episodes

 Pretty chilling stuff, huh?

-Elton Elliot.
+Elton Elliott.

-He is a graduate of Willamette University, class of 1980, lives in Kaiser, Oregon, with an ever-expanding family of computers.
+He is a graduate of Willamette University class of 1980, lives in Kaiser, Oregon, with an ever-expanding family of computers.

 He is many, many times published.